Skip to main content

 The Swarthmore Discussion Group (SDG) offers members the opportunity to hear knowledgeable speakers and engage in lively conversation with local community members as well as Swarthmore College staff, faculty, and alumni.

-Our speakers are distinguished scholars, community leaders, and experts in their field.
-Following their presentations on topics including politics, foreign affairs, economics, cultural, and social issues they welcome the questions, discussion, and debate engaged in by members.
+Our speakers are distinguished scholars, community leaders, and experts in their fields.
+Following their presentations on topics including politics, foreign affairs, economics, and cultural and social issues, they welcome members' questions, discussions, and debates.

 When and Where

-Swarthmore Discussion Group's Spring 2025 Series convenes on the second or third Wednesday of each month from January through April.
+Swarthmore Discussion Group's Fall 2025 Series convenes on the second or third Wednesday of each month from September through December.
 We are delighted to return to our in-person format, and will gather together at The Inn at Swarthmore.

 Time (ET)